secdoc/AI-Agent-Skills/README.md

 ### cybersecurity-architecture

 Security architecture work that a senior practitioner could defend in front of an audit committee, a CISO, or an assessor.
-It grounds analysis in MITRE ATT&CK and ATLAS, the NIST Special Publications (800-53, 800-37, 800-30, 800-171, 800-207, and the CSF), CVSS scoring, and the compliance regimes I work with most — SOX, SOC 2, and PCI DSS.
+It grounds analysis in MITRE ATT&CK and ATLAS, the NIST Special Publications (800-53, 800-37, 800-30, 800-171, 800-207, and the CSF), CVSS scoring, and the compliance regimes I work with most — SOX, SOC 2, PCI DSS, GDPR, and DoD CMMC.

 Two principles govern everything the skill produces, and they're stated in the skill itself:

 - **Cite specifically, never vaguely.** "NIST recommends MFA" is worthless in architecture work.
-Every framework claim carries an identifier — a control ID (AC-2(1)), a technique ID (T1078.004), a requirement number (PCI DSS 8.3.6), a Trust Services criterion (CC6.1).
+Every framework claim carries an identifier — a control ID (AC-2(1)), a technique ID (T1078.004), a requirement number (PCI DSS 8.3.6), a Trust Services criterion (CC6.1), a GDPR article (Art.
+32(1)), a CMMC practice tied to its 800-171 requirement.
 If the identifier can't be named, the skill says so and verifies before asserting.
-- **Verify versions before citing.** These frameworks move — ATT&CK ships two releases a year, CVSS v4.0 coexists with v3.1 in the wild, PCI DSS v4.0.1 superseded v4.0.
+- **Verify versions before citing.** These frameworks move — ATT&CK ships two releases a year, CVSS v4.0 coexists with v3.1 in the wild, PCI DSS v4.0.1 superseded v4.0, and CMMC program status carries dates because the rulemaking timeline shifts.
 When a citation carries version-sensitive weight, the skill confirms currency against the canonical source before presenting it, and flags the version when it can't.

 The workflow maps to the adversary view first and controls second — compliance-first analysis produces checkbox architectures that pass audits and fail incidents — and every recommendation set ends with residual risk stated in writing.

+Beyond the framework layer, the skill now carries eight practice-domain files — security operations, cloud and hybrid, endpoint, application security, data and cryptography, IAM, network and perimeter, and governance.
+Each follows the same shape (scope, architecture patterns, control mapping, decision criteria, assessment questions), each cross-references the framework files instead of restating them, and each draws its boundary toward its neighbors — including the sibling skills in this library — so a question routes to one owner instead of getting half-answers from three.

-**Triggers when** you ask for security architecture reviews, threat modeling, control selection or mapping, risk assessment, vulnerability prioritization, compliance gap analysis, zero trust design, AI/ML system security, or audit prep — or when you hand it an artifact like a system design, a finding to score, an SoA, or a controls matrix, even without saying "architecture."
+**Triggers when** you ask for security architecture reviews, threat modeling, control selection or mapping, risk assessment, vulnerability prioritization, compliance gap analysis, zero trust design, AI/ML system security, or audit prep — or a domain question in SOC/SIEM/detection engineering, incident response, cloud security, endpoint/EDR, secure SDLC and supply chain, DLP/encryption/key management, IAM/PAM/federation, segmentation/ZTNA, governance and risk programs, or CMMC/CUI scoping — or when you hand it an artifact like a system design, a finding to score, an SoA, or a controls matrix, even without saying "architecture."

-**What it will not do:** it does not certify compliance — gap analyses inform, but only a QSA, CPA firm, or authorized assessor can attest.
-It does not resolve genuinely contestable scoping questions (PCI scope, SOX materiality) unilaterally; it flags them as assessor conversations.
+**What it will not do:** it does not certify compliance — gap analyses inform, but only a QSA, CPA firm, C3PAO, or authorized assessor can attest, and GDPR interpretation questions route to counsel or a DPO, not to the skill.
+It does not resolve genuinely contestable scoping questions (PCI scope, SOX materiality, CUI boundaries) unilaterally; it flags them as assessor conversations.
 And it does not produce exploit code or offensive tooling — ATT&CK mapping stays on the defensive side of that line.

 **Reference files:**